 The general terms and conditions that apply to this contract contain a provision that invoices must be sent electronically (not in pdf).
-This can be done in four different ways:
+This can be done in 4 different ways:

-- 1. The invoicing portal of the Dutch government
+- The invoicing portal of the Dutch government

-- 2. Link with Digipoort
+- Link with Digipoort

-- 3. E-invoicing with your own (accounting) software package through Simpler invoicing
+- E-invoicing with your own (accounting) software package through Simpler invoicing

-- 4. E-invoicing through a service provider.
+- E-invoicing through a service provider.

-- See attached "Brochure e-factureren".
+See attached "Brochure e-factureren".

-For companies not registered in the Netherlands
+For companies not established in the Netherlands

 The paragraph concerning E-invoicing does not apply to companies located outside of the Netherlands.
-Non-Dutch companies can send their invoices in PDF format by email.

-3.7 Travel Policy for all lots
+3.7 Travel Policy (all lots)

-- The following travel policy must be adhered to: - o International and local flight tickets and hotel must be booked by the expert itself and can only be reimbursed if valid receipts are added to the invoice. - o All flight tickets will be economy class. - Accommodation, food and local travel (except local air tickets) expenses don't exceed the CBI determined €250,- per day in Indonesia
+The following travel policy must be adhered to:

+- o International flight tickets and hotel must be booked by the expert itself and can only be reimbursed if valid receipts are added to the invoice. - All flight tickets will be economy class.